doruardelean/nginx_ansible/Readme.md

 ## Playbook Workflow
 1. **Setup Playbook (`setup.yml`)**:
    - Executes the `docker`, `nginx`, and `app` roles in sequence.
-    Run it with this command:
+    Run all roles with this command:
-        ansible-playbook ansible/setup.yml -i inventory
+        ansible-playbook -i inventory/dev/hosts site.yml
+     To run only a specific role, you can use the --tags option with the ansible-playbook command.
+For example, if you want to run only the docker role, you can execute: ansible-playbook site.yml -i inventory/dev/hosts --tags "nginx"

     Open a browser and navigate to:  https://<your-domain>

 2. **Cleanup Playbook (`cleanup.yml`)**:
    - Removes all components installed by the setup playbook.
     Run it with this command: